theruziev/aio_pubsub/README.rst

 ---------------------

 ``Disclaimer``: I would not advise you to use this backend, because it is shown only for testing purposes.
-Better develop your own implementation.:
+Better develop your own implementation.

 * memory
 * mongodb
+* redis